 This rotation in staff shows a lack of motivated employees.
 But, this lack of motivation comes from many issues.
 Management teams, poor working environments, and disagreements between team members all contribute to unhappy and unmotivated employees.

 The management team can create staff turnover when they overwork employees or create uncomfortable working conditions.
 Policies for penalties and working under extreme pressure for many employees turns their activity into hard labor.
 Then, pleasant service and excellent customer service will no longer be in the question.
 With management that treat employees this way, even good employees will be running out the door.

 However, management isn’t exclusively the problem.
 Sometimes people want to finish their shifts quickly and go home, or they simply aren’t interested in the success of the location.
 There are genuinely lazy employees.
 As a result, it affects the reputation of the location, creates an outflow of visitors, and lowers your profits.

 Many restaurateurs ask themselves, “How can I motivate my staff?”
 Well, if your staff consider themselves part of a team, they will be motivated to serve customers well and ensure their return to the location for the good of the team.
-With this, you achieved your primary business goal, and you’re on track to keep your team productive and engaged.
+If your approach to restaurant management allows you to create a healthy atmosphere, you’re on track to keep your team productive and engaged.
 Creating a team-oriented environment is the first step towards motivating your staff, but be sure to offer tangible rewards, intrinsic motivations and to create the opportunity to team engagement.